-(By the way, going for long walks or running round the park or beach for an hour won't always tire your dog - but it does make them super fit, so they'll need even more exercise for the same level of tiredness...)
+Going for long walks or running round the park or beach for an hour won't always tire your dog - but it does make them super fit, so they'll need even more exercise for the same level of tiredness...

-Come and join us for some regular training fun.
-You'll be amazed how much training you'll get done, you and your dog will build an even closer bond, and as a bonus you'll have the best trained dog in your neighbourhood.
+Come and join us in-person or online for some regular training fun.

+You'll be amazed how much training you'll cover in a short time.
+You and your dog will build an even closer bond - and as a bonus you'll have the best trained dog in your neighbourhood.